 (g) include in a document gratuitously sent or delivered to any person or body or thrown or left on premises occupied by any person or body or left on a vehicle;

-(h) make verbally to any person or body.
+(h) state orally to any person or body.

+[Section 116 amended: No. 3 of 2023 s.
+71.]

 117. Confidentiality of information

 (1) This section applies to a person who is or has been engaged in the performance of functions under this Act.